bkomuves/plonky2-verifier/commentary/FRI.md

 Finally, each row is hashed (well, if the number of columns is at most 4, they are left as they are, but this should never happen in practice), and a Merkle tree is built on the top of these leaf hashes.

-WARNING: before building the Merkle tree, the leaves are _reorderd_ by reversing the order of the bits in the index!!!!
+WARNING: before building the Merkle tree, the leaves are _reordered_ by reversing the order of the bits in the index!!!!

 So we get a Merkle tree whose leaves correspond to full rows ($2^{n+3}$ leaves).